s-oravec/plparse/README.md

 SQL> @uninstall
 ```

-## Use plex from different schemas
+## Use plparse from different schemas

-When you want to use **plex** from other schemas, you have basically 2 options
+When you want to use **plparse** from other schemas, you have basically 2 options
 - either reference objects granted to `PUBLIC` with qualified name (`<schema>.<object>`)
-- or create synonyms and simplify everything (upgrades, move to other schema, use other plex package, ...)
+- or create synonyms and simplify everything (upgrades, move to other schema, use other plparse package, ...)

-These scripts will help you with latter, by either creating or dropping synonyms for **plex** package API in that schema.
+These scripts will help you with latter, by either creating or dropping synonyms for **plparse** package API in that schema.

 ### set_dependency_ref_owner